vaimo/composer-patches/README.md

 * **patches-search** - (>=3.28.0) scans for patch files in defined directory, relies on embedded info within the patch.
 Can be a single path reference or a list of paths.

-_All paths are relative to package root._
+_All defined JSON file paths are relative to package root._

 The patches module mimics the way composer separates development packages from normal requirements by introducing two extra keys, where exact same rules apply as for normal patch declarations.